Increase Employee Engagement by Setting Simple Goals

 Tips for Setting Goals

-Achieving a goal should yield growth, so make sure that each goal you set is attainable, but isn’t such a breeze to accomplish that it requires little to no effort.
-That means that a goal must be specific, too, so that the employee and the manager have a metric and can clearly see whether it’s been met.
+Achieving a goal should yield growth, so ensure that each goal you set is attainable, but not so easy to accomplish that it requires little to no effort.
+That means a goal must also be specific, so that the employee and manager have a clear metric to see whether it has been met.
 That also means that setting only a few goals at a time will lead to continual progress; the employee can focus on fewer specific goals and, once those are achieved, move on to another set.
-Add the challenge, specificity, and low number to a goal that addresses an employee’s individual professional development and you have a recipe for success!
+Add the challenge, specificity, and low number to a goal that addresses an employee’s individual professional development, and you have a recipe for success!

 Consider the Benefits of Setting Simple Goals

-More specifically, attainable goals increase employee engagement, sense of value, and voice in the organization.
+More specifically, attainable goals increase employee engagement, a sense of value, and their voice within the organization.

 Instill a sense of value.
 Recognizing an individual does more for that person’s self-esteem than does acknowledging them only as part of a group or filling a role.
 It’s the same with emphasizing the importance of an employee’s individual professional development.
-An employee will feel valued for the work they do and contribution they make rather than feeling that they’re only one of many people filling a particular role.
+An employee will feel valued for the work they do and the contributions they make, rather than feeling that they’re just one of many people filling a particular role.

 Give them a voice.
 Each employee should have a hand in setting their individual goals so that they have a sense of ownership and confidence in their ability to perform well.
 That said, the manager ultimately has the final word because goals should directly contribute to the organization’s objectives.